You should expect only one to contact you for every 100 visitors to your real estate website.

 A/B testing will help you determine which changes are most effective.
 This will also help resolve any uncertainty about your marketing budget.

-If you work on a team of realtors, it is vital to enable a seamless approach to CRO and business operations.
+If you work on a team of realtors, enabling a seamless approach to CRO and business operations is vital.
 Healthy conversion optimization explores workflows that centralize project management.

-If you are an independent realtor, your individual workflows need to be streamlined for a proper approach to CRO.
-With the many subtasks optimizing conversion rates requires, it is critical that you spend your time wisely.
+If you are an independent realtor, your workflows need to be streamlined for a proper approach to CRO.
+With the many subtasks optimizing conversion rates requires, you must spend your time wisely.

 Live chat features are essential to your regular web visitors.
 With the digitization of the real estate industry, it is critical to show your ability to adapt.

-Messaging features like a live chat show prospective buyers how invested you are in being available to support their homebuying journey.
+Messaging features like a live chat show prospective buyers how invested you are in supporting their homebuying journey.

-If you do not have the staff, budget, or time for live chat support, a chatbot system is a great alternative.
+A chatbot system is an excellent alternative if you do not have the staff, budget, or time for live chat support.

 If you measure your conversion and clickthrough rates, you should know which content on your site is generating the most traffic.
-The most effective blog posts should be optimized to boost your CRO.
-Another form of optimizable content is lead flows from your blog posts.
+The most influential blog posts should be optimized to boost your CRO, and another form of optimizable content is lead flows from your blog posts.

 Lead flows result in high conversion optimization rates.
 Specifically, these are popups designed to incentivize conversions through good deals.
 Drop-down banners, slide-in boxes, and popups are a few examples that result in higher clickthrough rates and conversions.

-If you have a low conversion rate, you need to make sure your audience is being engaged fully.
+If you have a low conversion rate, you need to ensure your audience is fully engaged.
 You need metrics on your highest-performance landing pages to determine where to retarget prospective buyers.
 Tracking regular website visitors’ behavior will give you the data you need.

 Making a CRO Framework Work for You

-You can capitalize on the benefits of CRO if you implement the right framework for optimal performance.
-You can make the most of the various strategies described above with just a little bit of organization.
+You can capitalize on the benefits of CRO if you implement the proper framework for optimal performance.
+You can make the most of the various strategies described above with just a little organization.

 A solid framework includes research, a hypothesis, prioritization, testing, and learning.
 There are a few models crafted that you can adapt for your real estate business.